SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

 **Figure 13** Projected glacier loss using an exponential decay model.

-It is important to reiterate the limitations of this model and its sensitivity to debris, moisture and water bodies.
-The model in this project is a proof of concept for the application and scalability in industry.
-To improve the model a larger training data set should be used over varying regions and conditions.
-Pre labelled data from scientific organisation could also help train and or validate the models.
-The CNN model can also be modified to use larger convolutional kernel size to include spatial data and the extraction of more information from the layers.
+It is important to reiterate the limitations of this model and its sensitivity to debris, cloud cover and bodies of water.
+The model in this project is a proof of concept for the application and scalability in the industry.
+To improve the model, a larger training data set should be used on varying regions and conditions.
+Pre-labelled data from scientific organisations could also help train and validate the models.
+The CNN model can also be modified to use a larger convolutional kernel size to include spatial data and the extraction of more information from the layers.

 # 4.0 Project enviromental Cost